Yogabharathi3/record/README.md

-# EX-06-2a
+# EX-06-2b
 ## AIM
-Write a C program to find area of a circle & perimeter of a circle for the radius 35 using pointer
+Write a C program to count total number of odd elements in the following array 33,55,302,231,250 using malloc()
 ## ALGORITHM
 1. Include Headers
 2. Define Constants